-Preparing A Strategic Plan – How Well Do You Know Your Industry?
+Preparing A Strategic Plan – Kicking Off Your Planning Process

 When it’s time for that much needed vacation, we don’t just jump in our car or head to the airport, without an idea of where we are going.
 The same holds true in business.
 Moving our company into the future requires a strategic plan.
 In the first of our 3 part series on planning we cover how to kick off your strategic planning process.